mariuszkuswik/KCNA/notes.md

 ### Flux
 - [Argo CD vs Flux](https://rajputvaibhav.medium.com/argo-cd-vs-flux-cd-right-gitops-tool-for-your-kubernetes-cluster-c71cff489d26)
+Flux is a more direct approach to GitOps with lesser human interference.
+Nie ma WEB UI

 # Kubernetes packaging?
 ## two ways to package, deploy, and manage a Kubernetes application?